Time in Arizona

 Arizona highway sign with notice for travelers about local time standard.

 Time in Arizona, as in all U.S. states, is regulated by the United States Department of Transportation as well as by state and tribal law.

-All of Arizona is in the Mountain Time Zone.
+Most of Arizona is in the Mountain Time Zone and observes Mountain Time.
 Since 1968, most of the state—except the Navajo Nation—does not observe daylight saving time and remains on Mountain Standard Time (MST) all year.
-This results in most of Arizona having the same time as neighboring California each year from March to November, when locations in the Pacific Time Zone observe daylight saving time.
+This results in most of Arizona having the same time as neighboring California and Nevada (outside of selected Nevada municipalities that officially or informally observe Mountain Time) each year from March to November, when locations in the Pacific Time Zone observe daylight saving time.
 From November to March, clocks across the state match those in neighboring Utah and New Mexico.

 Daylight saving time

 Daylight saving time (DST) observance across Arizona.
 Green regions observe DST, grey do not.

-Unlike most of the United States, Arizona does not observe daylight saving time (DST), with the exception of the Navajo Nation, which does observe DST.
-The Hopi Reservation, which is not part of the Navajo Nation but is geographically surrounded by it, also does not observe DST.
-For this reason, driving the length of Arizona State Route 264 east from Tuba City while DST is in place involves six time zone changes in less than 100 mi.
+Unlike most of the United States, Arizona does not observe daylight saving time (DST), with the exception of the Navajo Nation.
+The Hopi Reservation, although entirely surrounded by the Navajo Nation, also does not observe DST.
+As a result, traveling east on Arizona State Route 264 from Tuba City during DST involves six time zone changes in less than 100 mi.

-Reasoning

-DST is largely considered counterproductive in Arizona's hot desert climate.
-The argument against extending the daylight hours into the evening is that people prefer to do their activities in the cooler morning temperatures.

-The Navajo Nation, a semi-autonomous Native American territory, follows the DST schedule that most other states/territories of the United States follow.
-It lies in northeastern Arizona, northwestern New Mexico, and southeastern Utah and thus maintains the same time throughout tribal lands despite state borders.

-Legislative history
+Background

+Daylight saving time became official when the Uniform Time Act became law in 1966.
+However, states were allowed to opt out, which Arizona did.
 On March 21, 1968, the Arizona legislature passed the final version of SB 1, placing Arizona on Mountain Standard Time year-round.
 The bill had been working its way through the legislature since January of that year, and was sponsored by state Senators Tenney, Goetze, Porter, Halacy, Garfield, Campbell, Lewis, Gregovich, Giss, Crowley, and Holsclaw.
 It passed the Senate 25–3–2, and afterwards the bill was passed by the House 49–1–10.
 It was approved by Governor Jack Williams the same day.

+Reasoning

+Arizona’s hot desert climate is widely cited as the primary reason the state remains on standard time year-round, as daylight saving time would draw outdoor activities scheduled for evening hours into earlier daylight and into the hotter parts of the day.
+In addition, although daylight saving time was intended to conserve energy, it proved counterproductive in Arizona by increasing demand for air conditioning.

+Exception

+The Navajo Nation, a semi-autonomous Native American territory, follows the DST schedule that most other states/territories of the United States follow.
+It lies in northeastern Arizona, northwestern New Mexico, and southeastern Utah and thus maintains the same time throughout tribal lands despite state borders.